Find Your Perfect School

 A small business associate degree can assist individuals in starting or growing their enterprises by imparting entrepreneurial skills.
 Additionally, the degree may prepare them for additional study or professions in business administration.

 Is an Associate in Small Business degree different from an Associate in Business degree?

-Associate in business programs teach students business principles and provide general instruction in business administration.
-In contrast, an associate in small business program focuses specifically on small business planning, marketing, and management.
+Associate in business programs teaches students business principles and provides general instruction in business administration.
+In contrast, an associate in a small business program focuses on small business planning, marketing, and management.

 Key Points to Ponder